YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

 Thanks to the YUI responsive grid, our application adapts nicely to changes to size of the browser window.
 We’re going to go a step further though and serve different pages based on the client request.
-You can configure Mojito to find files based on a selector, which is just an identifier that is part of the file name.
+You can configure Mojito to find files based on the request context and a selector, which is just an identifier that is part of the file name.
 This allows you to have multiple templates that can be served based on the client request.
 We're also going to take advantage of Handlebars helpers and partials to simplify our templates.

 .. _09_intro-what: